bexcoding/portfolio/README.md

 Things that I am currently working on, sorted with most recent tasks at the top and with completed tasks at the bottom:

 ### Current

+GitHub:
+- [ ] Cipher project:
-- [ ] Starting folder for message ciphers
+     - [ ] Start folder and readme for ciphers
+     - [ ] Create reverse cipher
+     - [ ] Create caesar cipher
+Software:
 - [ ] Learning basics of Doom Emacs
+Portfolio Website:
 - [ ] Personal Website: building a [personal website](https://sites.google.com/view/alexandercbeck/home) for future employers to learn more about me

 ### Completed